ariatemplates/usermanual/src/latest/templates/advanced/views.md

 <span style="color:#D13838">Be careful!</span>  When using Views on maps, if you set the sort order to `SORT_INITIAL`, the order in which the elements of the View will be accessed is browser dependent.
 You can check [this post](http://ejohn.org/blog/javascript-in-chrome/) by J. Resig to read details about this.

-To display the content of a View using the sorting mode, you must <span style="background:#ffc">iterate over the items using the `inSortedView` keyword</span> as follows:
+To display the content of a View using the sorting mode, you must iterate over the items using the `inSortedView` keyword as follows:

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/snippets/templates/views/View.tpl?tag=inSortedView&noheader=true&lang=at'></script>

-Once a View has been sorted, <span style="background:#ffc">you can modify the sort order by changing its `sortOrder` property</span> to one of the values listed above.
+Once a View has been sorted, you can modify the sort order by changing its `sortOrder` property to one of the values listed above.

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/snippets/templates/views/ViewScript.js?tag=ascSortOrder&noheader=true&lang=javascript&outdent=true'></script>